felixwallis/genei-notepad-google-docs-exporter/README.md

 - GNGDE’s Google Docs formatting can be edited by changing the `requests` arrays in the `create_title`, `create_bold_header`, `create_header`, `create_bold_sub_header`, and `create_text_with_bullet_points` functions in the [google_docs_formatting_helpers.py](google_docs_formatting_helpers.py) file.

 # Support
-If you have any problems or troubleshooting queries when using GNGDE, please open a new issue in the GitHub repo, and I’ll make sure to reply to it as soon as possible 😃.
+If you have any problems or troubleshooting queries when using GNGDE, please open a new issue in this GitHub repo, and I’ll make sure to reply to it as soon as possible 😃.

 # Contributing
 Pull requests are welcome.
 For significant changes, please open an issue first to discuss what you would like to change.